From Lagrangian to totally real geometry: coupled flows and calibrations: Short-time existence

 In Hamilton's framework the next step would be to pull the integrability condition \eqref{eq:integrability} back to $\mathcal{U}$ and show it is satisfied by the projected operator.
 Given the above, however, it is clear that we can equivalently continue to work in $\mathcal{V}$, applying Hamilton's result to our restricted space of immersions $\mathcal{S}[\iota_0]$.
 This will simplify some of the notation.

-\paragraph{Existence of Lagrangian solutions.} As a first result we use \cite[Theorem 5.1]{Hamilton} to prove a short-time existence result for Lagrangian solutions to the Maslov flow; equivalently (in the K\"ahler setting), to provide a new proof of the existence of Lagrangian MCF.
-This will show that our Maslov flow, although very degenerate, is not excessively so: existence results are still possible.

-The first problem is to define the projection of $H_J+T_J$ in such a way as to preserve the integrability condition \eqref{eq:integrability}.
+\paragraph{Existence of Lagrangian solutions.} The first problem is to define the projection of $H_J+T_J$ so as to preserve the integrability condition \eqref{eq:integrability}.
 We make use of the fact that $Z\mapsto L_{\iota}Z$ given in \eqref{eq:Liota} has a large kernel (reflected in its symbol), given by sections of $J(\iota_*(TL)^\perp)=(J\iota_*(TL))^{\perp}$.
 When $\iota=\iota_0$ this space is orthogonal to the distribution $\mathcal{D}$, so for immersions $C^1$-close to $\iota_0$ it is transverse to the distribution.
 Given any such $\iota$, we thus obtain a splitting

 Let $\pi$ denote the corresponding projection onto the second factor.
 Notice that the splitting, thus the projection, depends on first-order information in $\iota$.

 Set $K_J[\iota]:=\pi(H_J[\iota]+T_J[\iota])$.
 Then $H_J+T_J-K_J$ belongs to the distribution and continues to satisfy the integrability condition \eqref{eq:integrability}.